 Fall prevention: it’s one of the leading aspects of healthy aging, given that falls are one of the top causes for significant trauma and even death in older adults.
-At Enhanced Home Care, providers of the high quality senior Care Overland Park families need, we strive to ensure the home environment is assessed for fall dangers and that modifications are made to help the older individuals in our care stay safe from senior falls.
+At Enhanced Home Care, experts in home health Kansas City families trust, we strive to ensure the home environment is assessed for fall dangers and that modifications are made to help the older individuals in our care stay safe from senior falls.

 Yet there are some additional steps all older individuals should take to lessen their risk of senior falls – in particular, stepping up their physical exercise plan to incorporate some significant strengthening and balance exercises that have been shown in research conducted recently by the British Journal of Sports Medicine to lessen falls by roughly 21 – 39%, based upon how much time is invested.
 As little as three hours every week invested in the activities below can make a significant difference in the health and wellbeing of your aging loved ones: